 These bright red rock crabs are natural scavengers and feed on any organic debris that finds its way to the shore.
 From dead animals to picking bugs off sleeping marine iguanas, these crabs will eat it all.
 At each beach landing, we could see them at work.

-The Galapagos Pacific seahorse (Hippocampus ingens) may be one of the smallest animals in the Galapagos Islands.
+The Pacific seahorse (Hippocampus ingens) may be one of the smallest animals in the islands.
 Despite sometimes being called the giant seahorse, these little creatures are tiny, growing to 4-8 inches in length.
 Populations of Pacific seahorses are being aggressively harvested for Chinese medicines, but the species is still thriving here.

 We found large populations at Punta Vicente Roca while snorkeling.
 We were so focused at looking at the large green sea turtles that we almost missed the tiny little seahorses right in front of our snorkel masks.